 This process is mutually beneficial for both academic programs and the institution.
-The academic programs are provided specific feedback to document their strengths or areas of improvement as it relates to the quality of their plan while the institution is able to assess how well all programs within a college and across the institution are responding to the results of their learning outcomes.
-The Faculty Associate meets annually with the Provost, Vice Provost, and College administrators to distribute heat maps.28 Heat maps are data visualization tools that allow everyone to understand where programs are in the process.
+The academic programs are provided specific feedback to document their strengths or areas of improvement as it relates to the quality of their plan while the institution is able to assess how well all programs within a college and across the institution are performing.
+The Faculty Associate meets annually with the Provost, Vice Provost, and College administrators to distribute heat maps.
+28 Heat maps are data visualization tools that allow everyone to understand where programs are in the process.
 The University publically discusses this work on the TLA website.
 This practice has provided information at the institution level to improve the teaching and learning process.
-As a result of all programs having assessment plans, the institution is able to clearly document achievement or improvement of student learning outcomes with evidence and share effective practices.
-A document communicating exemplary practices related to student learning assessment for others to model was shared with the university community in spring 2015.10 Identifying and sharing this type of information was not possible before the ASL because not all programs were consistently using TracDat.
+As a result of all programs having assessment plans, the institution is able to clearly document achievement of student learning outcomes with evidence and share effective practices.
+A document communicating exemplary practices related to student learning assessment for others to model was shared with the university community in spring 2015.
+10 Identifying and sharing this type of information was not possible before the ASL because not all programs were consistently using TracDat.
 The ASL has been an effective tool in facilitating the coordination of a systematic University-wide review of student learning outcomes.
-In keeping with our commitment to distributed leadership, the ASL achieves excellence without dictating to programs
+In keeping with our commitment to distributed leadership, the ASL initiative achieves excellence without dictating to programs what they have to measure.
+It ensures a level of quality

-- what they have to measure.
-It ensures a level of quality control in the assessment plans and better enables the University's evaluation of student learning across the institution. - Over the last three years, the University has seen a statistically significant change in each of the respective areas of the rubric, which demonstrates an effectively organized, systematic, and sustainable process to assess the achievement of learning outcomes.
-Several sample program-level - 1599 student learning assessment plans over the last three years are provided from each of the colleges in - the appendices.29 Finally, in linking with institutional effectiveness, the ASL process is part of the - 1601 Academics Theme goal of assuring student learning and academic excellence.
-The impact of this is - evaluated each year through Building on Excellence Academics Objective 1.1: Strengthen and support the - assurance of student learning outcomes and the use of high-quality academic programming. - 1604 General Education Assessment program assessment.

-1605 Upon the completion of one full cycle of general education assessment, the institution developed 1606 action plans to further strengthen the process and engage additional faculty.
-The previous structure 1607 consisted of the assessment of two (of six) general education goals being assessed each year.
-Conducted initially by the Curriculum and Academic Policies Council (CAPC) general education 1608 1609 committee chairperson, the process began with the identification of courses where general education 1610 goals were embedded.
-Identified instructors were then asked to submit one student artifact for each 1611 randomly selected student enrolled in the general education class.
-Selected faculty would work each 1612 summer to evaluate those artifacts using scoring rubrics (these were locally developed by CAPC 1613 representatives).
-This approach represented a clear and important attempt to measure the goals of 1614 the general education program.
-It went beyond individual courses and allowed the University to look for evidence of student attainment of goals across a broad range of approved general education courses.
-However, after completing a full cycle several important limitations of this process were consider ways to help faculty more closely align course assignments to general education
+- control in the assessment plans and better enables the University's evaluation of student learning across the institution. - Over the last three years, the University has seen a statistically significant change in each of the - respective areas of the rubric, which demonstrates an effectively organized, systematic, and - sustainable process to assess the achievement of learning outcomes.
+Several sample program-level - student learning assessment plans over the last three years are provided from each of the colleges in - the appendices.29 Finally, in linking with institutional effectiveness, the ASL process is part of the - 1597 Academics Theme goal of assuring student learning and academic excellence.
+The impact of this is - evaluated each year through Building on Excellence Academics Objective 1.1: Strengthen and support the - assurance of student learning outcomes and the use of high-quality academic programming. - 1600 General Education Assessment - 1601 Upon the completion of one full cycle of general education assessment, the institution developed - action plans to further strengthen the process and engage additional faculty.
+The previous structure - 1603 consisted of the assessment of two (of six) general education goals being assessed each year. - 1604 Conducted initially by the Curriculum and Academic Policies Council (CAPC) general education - 1605 committee chairperson, the process began with the identification of courses where general education - 1606 goals were embedded.
+Identified instructors were then asked to submit one student artifact for each - randomly selected student enrolled in the general education class.
+Selected faculty would work each - summer to evaluate those artifacts using scoring rubrics (these were locally developed by CAPC - 1609 representatives).
+This approach represented a clear and important attempt to measure the goals of - the general education program.
+It went beyond individual courses and allowed the University to look - 1611 for evidence of student attainment of goals across a broad range of approved general education - 1612 courses.
+However, after completing a full cycle several important limitations of this process were - 1613 identified: